-- All employees covered by the provisions of this MOU shall be provided with the following: Two (15) fifteen minute breaks, one during the first half of the shift and another during the second half of the shift.
-A meal period during the middle of the shift.
-A clean-up period at the end of the shift as required.
-Employees on watch shall respond to the needs of the operation that occur during their break and meal periods.
-All breaks and meal periods. - during their break and meal periods.
+- 252. All employees covered by the provisions of this MOU shall be provided with the following: - 253.
+Two (15) fifteen minute breaks, one during the first half of the shift and another during the second half of the shift. - 254.
+2. A meal period during the middle of the shift. - 255.
+A clean-up period at the end of the shift as required. - Employees on watch shall respond to the needs of the operation that occur during their break and meal periods.
 All breaks and meal periods of employees on watch shall be taken on site so that they can attend to their duties.